Veijo Baltzar

 Veija "Veijo" Oskari Baltzar (born June 9, 1942) is a Romani author and visual artist from Finland.

 Baltzar's artistic output comprises over 72 literary works, including novels, short stories, plays and musicals, a film, librettos and TV screenplays.
 Baltzar has described his childhood as extremely poor but very rich socially and spiritually.

+Baltzar was found guilty of having committed sexual crimes on 29 April 2025.
+He was convicted of two counts of sexual abuse and sentenced to one year and 10 months of imprisonment.

 Literary works

 Baltzar's first novel Polttava tie, "The Burning Road" (1968, published in Swedish 1969 as Brännande väg) was successful and brought attention to him.
 It was the first Finnish book that was written about the Roma and their culture, seen through the eyes of a Roma.
 Verikihlat (1969), "The Engagement of Blood", is a story about love, hate and blood revenge.
 In Mari (1972), Baltzar discusses women and their position inside the tribe.
 Baltzar's 1988 mythic novel Käärmeenkäräjäkivi was a nominee for the Finlandia Prize.

 Musta tango (1990), "The Black Tango", tells about Gypsies in modern Finnish society after they moved to the suburbs.
 Baltzar has also written a novel for children about Gypsies (Mustan Saaran kristallipallo, The Crystal Ball of Black Sarah) in 1978.
 Phuro, published in 2000, is an extensive epic novel about the Roma living in Central Europe, the saga of a family, which tells a tale of the community through that of the relatives.
-The latest novel by Veijo Baltzar, In love and war, published in 2008, tells about the tragic faith of European Roma in the middle of the Second World War.
+The latest novel by Veijo Baltzar, In love and war, published in 2008, tells about the tragic fate of European Roma in the middle of the Second World War.